Use case #0001

 The Compliance Register Is Now an Inspection Asset, Not a Liability

-When an RBI inspection team arrives, the question they implicitly ask is: does this institution know what it owes us?
+When an CBUAE / SAMA inspection team arrives, the question they implicitly ask is: does this institution know what it owes us?
 A live, continuously updated compliance register with clause-level source attribution, version history, and evidence linkage answers that question conclusively.
 The CCO AI turns the compliance register from the document most likely to embarrass you into the document most likely to impress your inspectors.

 ← Back to Chief Compliance Officer AI